Homepage / Buying Guide: Junk Silver Guide

 |

-Note: The Eisenhower Silver Dollar coins, minted at the U.S. Mint in San Francisco in 1971, 1972, 1973, 1974, and 1976, were either uncirculated or proof and bear the San Francisco mint's mark of "S" under President Eisenhower's neck.
+Please Note: The Eisenhower Silver Dollar coins, minted at the San Francisco Mint in 1971, 1972, 1973, 1974, and 1976, were either uncirculated or proof coins and bore the San Francisco Mint's mark of "S" under President Eisenhower's neck.

 Free Shipping on Orders $199+